bevyengine/bevy-website/content/learn/book/your-first-game/_index.md

 ```rs
 .insert_resource(ClearColor(Color::rgb(0.9, 0.9, 0.9)))
 ```
-Here we insert a ClearColor resource, set to a light grey. (rgb stands for the red, green and blue parts of the final color.)
+Here we insert a ClearColor resource, set to a light grey (rgb stands for the red, green and blue parts of the final color, and the values range between 0.0 for fully black and 1.0 for fully white).

 ```rs
 .add_startup_system(setup.system())